English & Comp Literature

 - Critical writing sample - pedagogical and/or rhetorical analysis, research paper, or literary analysis totaling 15-20 pages

 - Three letters of recommendation (no form required): Recommenders will submit letters through the Online Application system.

-- Transcripts from all universities and/or colleges attended should be submitted to the mailing address below.
+- Unofficial transcripts are used for admissions review.
+When offered admission, official transcripts from all universities and/or colleges attended should be submitted to the mailing address below.

 - GRE General Test and GRE Literature in English Subject Test Scores: Must be reported directly from GRE to the University of Cincinnati.